rpuntaie/blog/information_time_energy.rst

 The high level interactions can be slow (low in level energy) compared to lower levels.

-A level has a more or less constant information rate `T`.
+A level has a more or less constant information rate.
-But the `S` parallel particles can encapsulate more levels (animal, cell, molecule, atom, ...).
+The parallel particles encapsulate more lower levels (animal, cell, molecule, atom, ...).
 Each level has information processing and thus stores energy.

 Information flows between levels, too.
-For example, when two molecules react, they release energy to the thermodynamic level (`ΔH`).
+For example, when two molecules react, they release energy to the thermodynamic level (Enthalpy `ΔH`).
 Lower level variables get destroyed to create higher level variables, i.e. higher level processing.

 The Maxwell Demon (controller) works between levels.
-Many level systems like living beings (microorganism, plants, animals, ...), but also companies or social structures in general use this principle of control.
+Many-level systems like living beings (microorganism, plants, animals, ...), but also companies or social structures in general use this principle of control.